What is Sales Rank Express?

 Publisher or imprint (publishing division).

-Publication date, in year-month or year-month-day format.
+Publication date, in year, year-month, or year-month-day format.

-The third row includes
+The third row includes book volume data:

 Binding or other kind of format.
 The language used to describe it will vary by country.
 Sales Rank Express will translate the most common terms for you, and you can also see below for those translations.
 Note that when Amazon says just “Paperback,” it means trade paperback, the larger paperback common to bookstores.
 When it says just “Hardcover,” it means a standard hardcover, as opposed to a specialty binding like library binding.